lockss/lockss-rtd-manual/docs/installing/installer.rst

       [success] Configured CoreDNS for K3s

-   and :program:`install-lockss` will successfully proceed to the next phase (:ref:`k3s-check-config`).
+   and :program:`install-lockss` will successfully proceed to the next phase (:ref:`Checking the K3s Configuration`).

-.. _k3s-check-config:

 ------------------------------
 Checking the K3s Configuration